 One thing that I never realized is that there’s actually a hook on one end of the knife.
 That’s from when it was used as a weapon.

-Well, Hawaii is a true melting pot of cultures and when people came here from Samoa, they brought along fire knife dancing.
+Well, Hawaii is a true melting pot of cultures, and when people came here from Samoa, they brought along the Samoan fire knife dance with them!

 How to do fire dancing